 Therefore, blockchain technology should be used to compare nodes with unique written information, based on an infinite continuum.

-THE ULTIMATE IMPLEMENTATION OF THE ECOSYSTEM IS DEPENDENT UPON FACTORS AND RISKS OUTSIDE OF CONTROL OF HUMANS, INCLUDING REGULATORY RISKS, CONTRIBUTOR PARTICIPATION, AND THE CONTINUED WIDESPREAD ADOPTION AND EVOLUTION OF BLOCKCHAIN TECHNOLOGY.
-THERE IS A SUBSTANTIAL RISK THE SOFTWARE AND TECHNOLOGIES DESCRIBED HEREIN MAY NEVER COME TO FRUITION OR ACHIEVE THE OBJECTIVES SPECIFIED IN THIS TECHNICAL WHITE PAPER.
-PROSPECTIVE REGISTERED USERS OF HUMANS PLATFORM ARE ADVISED TO CONTRIBUTE INTO AND PARTICIPATE IN IT AT THEIR OWN RISK AND WITH-OUT RELYING ON ANY STATEMENT CONTAINED IN THIS TECHNICAL WHITE PAPER.
+THE ULTIMATE IMPLEMENTATION OF THE HUMANS GEN INFRASTRUCTURE, INCENTIVE PROGRAM AND THE ECOSYSTEM IS DEPENDENT UPON FACTORS AND RISKS OUTSIDE OF THE CONTROL OF HUMANS, INCLUDING REGULATORY RISKS, CONTRIBUTOR PARTICIPATION, AND THE CONTINUED WIDESPREAD ADOPTION AND EVOLUTION OF BLOCKCHAIN TECHNOLOGY.
+THERE IS A SUBSTANTIAL RISK THE SOFTWARE AND TECHNOLOGIES DESCRIBED HEREIN MAY NEVER COME TO FRUITION OR ACHIEVE THE OBJECTIVES SPECIFIED IN THIS WHITE PAPER.
+PROSPECTIVE REGISTERED USERS OF HUMANS PLATFORM ARE ADVISED TO CONTRIBUTE INTO AND PARTICIPATE IN IT AT THEIR OWN RISK AND WITHOUT RELYING ON ANY STATEMENT CONTAINED IN THIS WHITE PAPER.